-8.5.2 Use the information in Table 32 to coach the group on Part 3: Social Fund Contributions.
+8.5.2 Use the information in Table 36 to coach the group on Part 3: Social Fund Contributions.

-Table 32: Coaching on Part 3-Social Fund Contributions
+Table 36: Coaching on Part 3-Social Fund Contributions

-Diagram Social Fund contributions are represented in the diagram by 3 coins side-by-side, going INTO the Social Fund Bag.
+Social Fund contributions are represented in the diagram by 3 coins side-by-side, going INTO the Social Fund Bag.
 This is because every member makes the same contribution.

-Guide Steps 10, 11, 12 Show After all the members have made their Social Fund contributions, circulate the Ledger Book among the group members, open to the Social Fund Ledger page.
+Guide Steps 10, 11, 12

+Show After all the members have made their Social Fund contributions, circulate the Ledger Book among the group members, open to the Social Fund Ledger page.
 Help each member find her/his name and her/his Social Fund contribution.
 Also help each member find the total Social Fund contribution for the meeting.

-Question Ask if there are any questions.
+on